cargo-bins/cargo-binstall/README.md

 Which provides a binary path of: `sx128x-util-x86_64-unknown-linux-gnu[.exe]`.
 It is worth noting that binary names are inferred from the crate, so long as cargo builds them this _should_ just work.

+## FAQ

+- Why use this?
+  - Because `wget`-ing releases is frustrating, `cargo install` takes a not inconsequential portion of forever on constrained devices, and often putting together actual _packages_ is overkill.
+- Why use the cargo manifest?
+  - Crates already have these, and they already contain a significant portion of the required information.
+    Also there's this great and woefully underused (imo) `[package.metadata]` field.
+- Why not use a binary repository instead?
+  - Then we'd need to _host_ a binary repository, and worry about publishing and all the other fun things that come with releasing software.
+    This way we can use existing CI infrastructure and build artifacts, and maintainers can choose how to distribute their packages.
+- Is this secure?
+  - Yes and also no?
+We're not (yet? #1) doing anything to verify the CI binaries are produced by the right person / organisation.
+    However, we're pulling data from crates.io and the cargo manifest, both of which are _already_ trusted entities, and this is functionally a replacement for `curl ... | bash` or `wget`-ing the same files, so, things can be improved but it's also sorta moot

 ---